TanushCode/CCL_Lab5/assn1readme.md

 Django migrations were executed against the RDS database.

 Successful migrations confirmed that Django could communicate with PostgreSQL and create the required application schema.
+---

-#9.
-Django and Wagtail Database Schema
+# 10. Django and Wagtail Database Schema
+---
 The database schema was created using Django migrations.

-##The resulting PostgreSQL database contains tables required by Django and Wagtail, including components for:
+## The resulting PostgreSQL database contains tables required by Django and Wagtail, including components for:

 -Authentication
 -Administration